 (23) were managing \$1 billion or less as of December 2022.
 Their size was not related to their relative youthfulness.
 Remember all funds need to be at least five years old to be considered for inclusion.
-More than half of this subset-14-have been funds in this year's survey this subset-14-have been around for at least a decade.
+More than half of this subset-14-have been around for at least a decade.